In this article

 4. Non-monetary exchanges: If you’re redeeming points for goods or services, it might be treated as a non-monetary exchange.
 The fair value of the goods or services received would be recorded in the appropriate expense account.
 The correct accounting treatment for credit card rewards will depend on the accounting framework you use (such as GAAP or IFRS) and the type of rewards.
 It might be wise to consult with an accounting professional to make sure that you’re accounting for credit card rewards correctly and in compliance with accounting standards.

-Ramp can simplify expense management and tax deductions
+Simplify expense management and tax deductions with the Ramp Business Credit Card

 Whether you make business purchases with a credit card, debit card, or cash, it doesn't matter to the IRS.
 It is your responsibility to know what is taxable and what is not.
-That's why Ramp was designed to integrate seamlessly with popular accounting platforms.
+That's why the Ramp Business Credit Card was designed to integrate seamlessly with popular accounting platforms.

 Ramp also enables you to quickly log receipts and categorize your expenses in real time.
 You have complete control over account spending limits, empowering every member of your team to spend responsibly and within budget.